Daihatsu Mira: L275 series (2006)

 In December 2006, the L275, the seventh-generation Mira, was presented.
-Initially only available as a passenger version, the van derivative appeared in early 2007.
-As usual four-wheel drive versions received a different model code (L285).
+Initially only available as a passenger version with a five-door body, the three-door van derivative appeared in December 2007.
+As usual, four-wheel drive versions received a different model code (L285).
 Two Topaz Neo KF engines are available: a 658-cc KF-VE twin-cam, DVVT, three-cylinder engine of 43 kW, and the KF-DET turbo engine of same displacement that produces 47 kW.
 The naturally aspirated engine is available with five-speed manual transmission, three- or four-speed automatic transmission or continuously variable transmission.
 Export models (L276) first appeared in September 2007 and receive the very light Toyota KR engine, an inline-three of 1.0-litre displacement.

 Under the Japanese 10–15 test cycle, fuel economy varies from 21 km/L for three-speed automatic transmissions to 25.5 km/L for continuously variable transmissions.
 For cars with the "Smart Drive package", which come with a new idle start-stop system, fuel economy increases to 27 km/L.

 Inside, the gear shift has been moved from between the front seats to centre dash.
 An optional sliding rear seat, with a range of 255 mm, allows for more luggage room or extra knee room.

-Sales of the export 1.0 litre model in South Africa (as Daihatsu Charade) ended in 2011, followed by the European version (Daihatsu Cuore) in 2013.
+Sales of the export 1.0-litre model in South Africa (as Daihatsu Charade) ended in 2011, followed by the European version (Daihatsu Cuore) in 2013.

-The Mira, alongside the Mira Cocoa, was discontinued in Japan on March 30, 2018.
+The Mira, alongside the Mira Cocoa, was discontinued in Japan on 30 March 2018 as it would not be able to pass upcoming safety standards.
+With it, Daihatsu left the bonneted light van market, where it had been represented by the Mira for 38 years.